rodricios/autocomplete/README.md

 Those were the most common words.

-Now on the lower end you'll find your words appearing not as often...
+Now on the *less-frequent* end you'll find your words appearing not as often...

     ...
 29137 words later.
     'przazdziecka' -> 1